-FOCUS partners with the Government of Tajikistan’s Committee of Emergency Situations and Civil Defence (CoESCD), Main Department of Geology, Hydrometeorology Department and the Institute of Seismology, as well as the Ministries of Education and Health and the Local Governments in Gorno-Badakhshan Autonomous Oblast and other respective regions of operation.
-FOCUS has made strides in enhancing the resilience of more than 1.5 million people from local communities residing in Tajikistan to natural and man-made hazards.
+With financial support from the European Commission, World Bank and the governments of Japan, Switzerland, United Kingdom, Canada and USA, AKAH (and its predecessor FOCUS) has worked to meet the challenges of the communities by partnering disaster-resilience with the Government of Tajikistan’s Committee of Emergency Situations and Civil Defence (CoESCD), Main Department of Geology, Hydrometeorology Department and the Institute of Seismology, as well as the Ministries of Education and Health and the Local Governments in Gorno-Badakhshan Autonomous Oblast and other respective regions of operation.
+AKAH has made strides in enhancing the resilience of more than 1.5 million people from local communities residing in Tajikistan to natural and man-made hazards.

 Climate Change Adaptation in the Pamir Mountains of Tajikistan

-In 2015, to increase the understanding and preparedness levels of civil society on climate change related hazards; FOCUS in Tajikistan implemented 51 Hazard Vulnerability Risk Assessment (HVRA) activities in the districts of Ishkashim and Shugnan in Gorno-Badakhshan Autonomous Oblast (GBAO).
+In 2015, to increase the understanding and preparedness levels of civil society on climate change related hazards; AKAH (through FOCUS) in Tajikistan implemented 51 Hazard Vulnerability Risk Assessment (HVRA) activities in the districts of Ishkashim and Shugnan in Gorno-Badakhshan Autonomous Oblast (GBAO).

 The HVRA activities were completed as part of the Climate Change Adaptation in the Pamir Mountains of Tajikistan (CCAPM) project, which is supported by the Government of Canada’s Department of Foreign Affairs, Trade and Development (DFATD) and Aga Khan Foundation Canada.